pradeepan-pixel/brain-tumor-segmentation-studio/README.md

 ---

+# ⚠️ Limitations

+- **Binary segmentation only.** The model currently predicts a single whole-tumor mask rather than the multi-class (enhancing tumor / tumor core / whole tumor) segmentation used in the official BraTS challenge scoring.
+- **High sensitivity, lower precision.** Sensitivity (0.9978) is notably higher than precision (0.8995), meaning the model is more likely to over-predict tumor regions (false positives) than miss them (false negatives).
+This is a reasonable tradeoff for a screening-style tool but should not be read as a fully calibrated clinical-grade result.
+- **Single-case example.** The metrics above are reported for one representative case (BraTS2021_00043).
+Aggregate performance across the full validation/test split should be reported separately for a complete picture.
+- **Domain generalization untested.** The model is trained and evaluated only on BraTS2021 data; performance on scans from different scanners, institutions, or preprocessing pipelines is unverified.
+- **Not a diagnostic tool.** This project is intended for academic and research demonstration purposes only, not clinical use.

+---

 # 📄 Automated PDF Report

 After every prediction, **Brain Tumor Segmentation Studio** automatically generates a detailed PDF report summarizing the prediction results, quantitative metrics, visualizations, and inference methodology.